chillyssa/23SCS2050/hwk_03_array_list/README.md

 # Rubric

 Pass all the tests and you are guarantee a 5 on this assignment.
-Each test that you fail you loose 1 point.
+Each test that you fail you lose 1 point.